 The Asia-Pacific economy is the most dynamic in the world.
 It accounts for over one quarter of global GDP and nearly one half of world trade.
 It is home to probably the most diverse group of national economies.
-These include the second largest developed economy (Japan), the most populous and fastest growing economy (China), the biggest Muslim nation (Indonesia), two dynamo city states (Hong Kong and Singapore), the hub of the global computer hardware industry (Taiwan), a leading tourism destination (Thailand), perhaps the most wired/wireless, IT savvy nation (South Korea), and the world's only remaining Stalinist autarky (North Korea).
-All of East Asia's developmental success has come almost in the blink of an eye since the 1960s, but ironically, the creation of this most capitalist of regions was guided by heavy state intervention and planning.
-And East Asia has largely remade itself since the calamitous Asian Financial Crisis of 1997-1998.
+All of East Asia's developmental success has come almost in the blink of an eye since the 1960s.
+And East Asia has largely remade itself since the calamitous Asian Financial Crisis.
 How has Asia achieved its success?
 What are its current challenges?
 Where is it headed?

 This course helps you understand the interaction of economics and politics, the fast-paced business energy, and the complicated political realities that have made the East/Southeast Asian "miracle" possible.
-We begin by looking at the general process of development and the idea of Asian economies as "Flying Geese," a formation led by Japan, followed by the Newly Industrializing Countries (NICs, or "Four Tigers") and the "Little Tigers" of Southeast Asia.
-We briefly sketch the key features of past economic development of East and Southeast Asia, as well as the current basic business patterns in the region.
-We then consider typical cases of development, such as North Korea, Taiwan, Indonesia, the Philippines and Malaysia, which have followed vastly different paths in the past thirty years.
+We begin with Japan's development, followed by the Newly Industrializing Countries (NICs, or "Four Tigers") and the "Little Tigers" of Southeast Asia.
+We then briefly sketch the basic business patterns in the region.
+We consider typical cases of development, such as North Korea, Taiwan, Indonesia, the Philippines and Thailand.
 We will also look at the social and environmental problems caused by rapid development, and end by examining China's rise to economic and political dominance of East Asia.

-- Economic development of East and Southeast Asia - The pathway of development of East and Southeast Asia-19th to early 20th centuries, the war legacy, the amazing postwar recovery, the boom years, economic maturity and "shared growth" - The Japanese political economic "model" for East Asia - The "Four Tigers"--South Korea, Taiwan, Hong Kong and Singapore - Southeast Asia and the "little tigers": Thailand, Malaysia, and Indonesia - The Asian Financial Crisis: East Asia's meltdown - East Asia since the Asian Financial Crisis: recovery and reform - East Asia's political and economic future - The "Chinese Century": China as the center of the New Asia
+- Economic development of East and Southeast Asia - The Japanese political economic "model" for East Asia - The "Four Tigers": South Korea, Taiwan, Hong Kong and Singapore - Southeast Asia and the "Little Tigers": Thailand, Malaysia, and Indonesia - East Asia's political and economic future - "The Chinese Century": China as the center of the New Asia